·

 Reciprocal agreements between libraries mean that residents of nearby counties, cities or states can sign up for library cards without having to pay a non-resident fee.

-Many California libraries, for instance, have agreements with each other so a California resident can sign up for library cards all up and down the state without having to pay a fee.
+Many California libraries, for instance, have agreements with each other.
+California residents can sign up for library cards all up and down the state without having to pay a fee!
 My home base is in Anaheim, but I have library cards in several large California library systems because of my state’s reciprocal agreements.

 Some libraries even have reciprocal agreements with nearby out-of-state counties, like Fairfax County in Virginia which has reciprocal agreements with Washington D.C. and nearby Maryland counties.
 If you live in a large metropolitan area, or can get to one near your home base, you probably have a chance to get several library cards.